abuzer1234/abuzer1234/README.md

 If you have a lot of free time, then read on:

 I first connected the Internet in 1996 from civil engineering computer lab of M.E.T.U. .
-In those days decent computers were very expensive and we could only effort a monochrome CGA 8086 "computer".
+In those days decent computers were very expensive and we could only effort a monochrome CGA 8086 "computer" (the modems were very expensive, we didn't have a second line, phone calls were very costyly, ISP fees were high,etc  - so I couldn't log-on to the Internet from the comfort of my home).
 I never had online presence (not even a vanilla-HTML web page), mostly because of the fact that web sites were being hacked and de-faced (and I am a nerd which has hard time sociallizing , even online).

 <!---